-Covid 19 coronavirus: 4 more probables linked to yesterday's community Covid cases
+Covid 19 coronavirus: Jacinda Ardern, Ashley Bloomfield announce four more 'probables' linked to yesterday's community Covid cases

 The Finance Minister met treasury yesterday to discuss financial support for Aucklanders if level three lasts longer than the three days.

-The PM said our response to the virus so far had worked but everyone needed to stick to the plan.
+The PM said the country's response to the virus so far had worked but everyone needed to stick to the plan.

 "Our response to the virus so far has worked ... success relies us on all working together, looking out for one another.
 We know how to beat this, but we also know that we don't have to look far to see what can happen."